Recover

 Spreedly has three modes of Recover: Standard, Custom, and Outage-Only:

-• Standard: Retry both soft declines and outages.
+- Standard: Retry both soft declines and outages.
 Recommended for customers that want the best chance of transaction success.

-• Custom: Retry on the gateway codes that you choose.
+- Custom: Retry on the gateway codes that you choose.
 Recommended for customers who want the most control of their retry strategies.

-• This can operate in an additive mode, where you add additional codes to retry on top of the Spreedly Standard codes, or in override, where the system will only retry on user defined codes.
+- This can operate in an additive mode, where you add additional codes to retry on top of the Spreedly Standard codes, or in override, where the system will only retry on user defined codes.

-• Outage-only: Retry on confirmed or suspected gateway outages only.
+- Outage-only: Retry on confirmed or suspected gateway outages only.
 This includes server outages, connection timeouts, and timeframes where gateway performance is degraded.
 Recommended for customers who may already have other retry strategies in place.

 How Recover works

-If the primary gateway responds with a decline code or gateway outage error code, Recover will subsequently trigger a second attempt using the same transaction details on the first retry gateway, based on the mode.
-If the retry attempt fails on the first retry gateway for any reason, the transaction will be attempted again on the second retry gateway.
+If the primary gateway responds with a error code configured to retry or gateway outage error code, Recover will trigger a subsequent attempt using the same transaction details on the first_retry_gateway

 Recover takes a conservative approach and manages declines as a whitelist.
 If a new code appears back from a gateway that has not yet been mapped, we will treat this as a hard decline and not attempt to recover.